 The TaylorMade SIM Fairway Wood is a fantastic new piece of equipment for amateurs from the company that creates woods that you routinely see in the bags of the world’s best professional golfers.

-The SIM Fairway increases yardage and keeps shots along the target line.
+The SIM Fairway and SIM Max models increase yardage and keeps shots along the target line.
 This solves problems common to amateur golfers – falling short of the green on long par-5s and missing the fairway on tight doglegs.

 - Twist Face Technology increases forgiveness for more accurate shots that stay along the target line

 - Aerodynamic crown lowers drag on golf ball while improving ball speed

 Last updated on 2020-10-22.
 The links are affiliate links.
 Product images are served from Amazon Product Advertising API.

 - TaylorMade SIM Fairway Wood

 - Alternate Versions of the TaylorMade SIM Fairway Wood